Abnaxos/meldioc/README.md

  *  the implementation layer contains the actual functionality
  *  the composition layer defines the components and how to play together

-This also means that Compose avoids implications.
+This also means that Meld avoids implications.
 If you want something, write it down.
 On the upside, everything that happens is visible in the code, there's no invisible magic going on.
-On the downside, it's more verbose, Compose doesn't anticipate your wishes.
+On the downside, it's more verbose, Meld doesn't anticipate your wishes.

 ### If it doesn't Compute, it doesn't Compile